zeriley/nodejs-container-image-builder/README.md

 container-image-builder
 =======================

+# AWS ECR does not conform to OCI specifications; this fork removes the status code validation to prevent ECR from crashing.
+If you are not using ECR, use the google version of this library.

 A container registry client and image builder with no dependency on docker.
 This supports protocol version 2.

 This library has a few parts: